-The school/college uses best practice and has adopted robust recruitment procedures as outlined in Keeping Children Safe in Education (June 2023) to deter and prevent people who are not suitable to work with children from applying, securing employment or volunteering opportunities in the school/college.
-We apply all appropriate measures for our staff, including volunteers, agency and third-party staff (supply staff) trainees/student teachers, governors/trustees, and contractors.
-This forms a vital part of the whole school/college approach to safeguarding and is an essential part of creating a safe environment for our learners.
+The school uses best practice and has adopted robust recruitment procedures as outlined in Keeping Children Safe in Education (May 2024) to deter and prevent people who are not suitable to work with children from applying, securing employment or volunteering opportunities in the school.
+We apply all appropriate measures for our staff, including volunteers, agency, and third-party staff (supply staff) trainees/student teachers, governors/trustees, and contractors.
+This forms a vital part of the whole school approach to safeguarding and is an essential part of creating a safe environment for our pupils.

 Those involved with the recruitment and employment of our staff have received appropriate safer recruitment training and at least one person who conducts an interview has completed safer recruitment training.

-Safer practice in recruitment means thinking about and including issues to do with child protection and safeguarding children at every stage of the process from advertising, job descriptions/person specifications, application forms, shortlisting, employment history and references, selection and pre-appointment vetting checks.
+Safer practice in recruitment means thinking about and including issues to do with child protection and safeguarding children at every stage of the process from advertising, job descriptions/person specifications, application forms, shortlisting, employment history and references, selection, and pre-appointment vetting checks.

-Everyone who works in the school/college, including volunteers and school governors will have appropriate Disclosure and Barring (DBS) and teacher status, teacher and teacher prohibition checks or where appropriate GTCE sanctions and restrictions.
-Governors/trustees/proprietors will also require section 128 checks.
-(Note if independent, academy or free school all relevant staff in management positions also require section 128 checks) (All schools and colleges providing childcare must ensure that appropriate checks are carried out to ensure that individuals employed to work with children aged 5 and under or in wraparound care for children up to aged 8 e.g. breakfast clubs and after school care, or are directly concerned with the management of such provisions, are not disqualified under Childcare Disqualification Regulations 2018, see Statutory Guidance Disqualification under the Childcare Act 2006)
+Everyone who works in the school, including volunteers and school governors will have appropriate Disclosure and Barring (DBS) and teacher status, teacher, and teacher prohibition checks or where appropriate GTCE sanctions and restrictions.
+Governors/trustees will also require section 128 checks.
+In addition, staff complete the disqualification by association form on an annual basis.

 Other checks that may be necessary for staff, volunteers, and others:

-Individuals who have lived or worked outside the UK – will undergo the same checks as all other staff in the school/college and further checks deemed appropriate to ensure suitability
+Individuals who have lived or worked outside the UK – will undergo the same checks as all other staff in the school and further checks deemed appropriate to ensure suitability

-Agency and third-party staff (supply staff) - the school/college will obtain written notification from any agency or third party organisation provider that they have carried out checks on an individual who will be working at the school/college that we would otherwise perform.
+Agency and third-party staff (supply staff) - the school will obtain written notification from any agency or third-party organisation provider that they have carried out checks on an individual who will be working at the school that we would otherwise perform.

-Contractors - where the school/college uses contactors to provide services the contact will set out their safeguarding requirements.
+Contractors - where the school uses contactors to provide services the contact will set out their safeguarding requirements.

-Trainee/ student teachers – applicants salaried by the school/college will undergo all necessary checks by the school/college.
+Trainee/ student teachers – applicants salaried by the school will undergo all necessary checks by the school.
 The initial teacher training provider will carry out necessary checks on fee funded trainee teachers and will provide written confirmation that these have been carried out and judged suitable to work with children.

-Volunteers - the school/college will ensure volunteers are appropriately supervised as outlined in statutory guidance on supervising the activities of workers and volunteers with children.
+Volunteers - the school will ensure volunteers are appropriately supervised as outlined in statutory guidance on supervising the activities of workers and volunteers with children.
 In addition, risk assessments will be undertaken, and professional judgment/ experience used when deciding whether to obtain an enhanced DBS certificate for any volunteer not engaged in regulated activity.
 The details of the risk assessment will be recorded.

-The school/college maintains a single central record of pre-appointment checks consistent with Keeping Children Safe in Education (June 2023).
+The school maintains a single central record of pre-appointment checks consistent with Keeping Children Safe in Education (May 2024).

-See the school/college recruitment and selection policy/disclosure and barring (DBS) policy and supervision of volunteer’s statement.
-(Amend as appropriate)
+Please refer to our Recruitment and Selection Policy and Disclosure and Barring (DBS) Policy.

 Visitors